Cog-Creators/Red-DiscordBot/docs/host-list.rst

 | Additionally, new Google Cloud customers get a $300 credit which is valid for 3 months.

 | Excluding the above, there is no recommended free VPS host.
-Persuation of
+Persuasion of
  another individual for hosting Red is an option, albeit low in success rate.